BlueBrain/sonata-extension/source/blueconfig.rst

         :required: False
         :unit:
         :description:
-         name of the file where the state of the simulation will be stored after a duration of "SaveTime". feature not ready.
+         name of the file or directory where the state of the simulation will be stored after a duration of "Time".

     .. blueconfig_value:: BioName
         :type: string